sjmulder/nbt-js/Readme.md

 });
 ```

 If the data is gzipped, it is automatically decompressed first.
+When running in the browser, `window.zlib` is required for this to work.

 Tag names are copied verbatim, and as some names are not valid JavaScript names, use of the indexer may be required – such as with the nested compound test in the example above.